-Heatwaves and the human body
+Heatwaves: What do they do to the body and who is at risk?

 Yes - but people should keep taking their medication as normal and need to make more effort to stay cool and hydrated.

-Diuretics increase the amount of water the body expels.
+Diuretics - sometimes called "water pills" - increase the amount of water the body expels.
 They are taken widely, including for heart failure.
 In high temperatures, they increase the dangers of dehydration and imbalances in key minerals in the body.

 Antihypertensives - which lower blood pressure - can combine with the blood vessels that are dilating to cope with the heat and cause dangerous drops in blood pressure.

-Some epilepsy and anti-Parkinson's drugs can block sweating and make it harder for the body to cool itself.
+Some drugs for epilepsy and Parkinson's can block sweating and make it harder for the body to cool itself.

 And other drugs such as lithium or statins can become more concentrated and problematic in the blood if there is too much fluid loss.